 Dr. Saad Saad is an accomplished pediatric surgeon based in Eatontown, New Jersey.
 He has had a highly successful career in bringing expertise and innovation to the medical field.
 His skill has attracted the attention of other doctors, humanitarian groups, and even that of the Saudi Royal Family, leading Dr. Saad to perform surgery for a large number of patients during his career.

 Three Surgeries on Palestinian Children in the U.S.

 In 2002, Dr. Saad was approached by the PCRF (Palestine Children’s Relief Fund).
 The PCRF is a non-political, non-profit organization that was founded in 1991 to help address the medical needs of Arab children in the Middle East.
 The organization needed a doctor to perform surgery on a 15-year-old child who suffered a gunshot wound in the West Bank.
 The doctors at a local Israeli hospital saved the child’s life, but his injuries were too complicated to be further treated locally.
 The PCRF, as a result, found Dr. Saad and flew the child to the United States to have surgery.

 Dr. Saad indeed described the 15-year-old to be in dire condition when he arrived in the United States.
 The boy had holes in his belly from the gunshot, resulting in burning of his skin and trouble eating.
 In early 2003, Dr. Saad performed a complicated seven-hour surgery on the child, patching up the holes and repairing the internal injuries.
 The surgery went extremely well for the patient.

-In May of 2010, Dr. Saad performed another surgery on a child from the West Bank—a girl born with her intestines exposed to the outside.
+In May of 2010, Dr. Saad performed another surgery on a child from the West Bank—a girl born with her intestines exposed outside of her stomach.
 For 18 months, the local doctors in Palestine struggled to help the child overcome her condition.
-The PCRF sent the girl to the US for Dr. Saad to perform surgery on her.
+The PCRF sent the girl to the US for Dr. Saad to perform her surgery.
 Dr. Saad was able to create a “Fig leaf cover ” in layman’s terms, for the girl and cover up the entire exposed abdominal area.
-The surgery took five hours, but the end result helped the child greatly.
+The surgery took five hours, but the end result helped her greatly.